Hands-On Workshop

 About the Workshop

-Participants will learn the workflow for exploring spatial data, generating visualizations, and applying styling techniques for effective map design.
+Participants learned the workflow for exploring spatial data, generating visualizations, and applying styling techniques for effective map design.

 Who Should Attend